Austin skyline

 • price 1 of 4

 What is it?
-It's one of Austin's most famed live music venues that’s been open since 1955.
+Since 1955, it has been one of Austin's most famed live music venues.

 Why go?
-Whatever you're looking for, you'll find something to satisfy your tastes at the Continental Club.
-The iconic club has been home to performances from the likes of Double Trouble, Paul Ray and the Cobras, Robert Plant, Wanda Jackson and ZZ Top’s Billy Gibbons.
+Whatever you're looking for, you'll find something to satisfy your taste buds at the Continental Club.
+This iconic spot has been home to performances from the likes of Double Trouble, Paul Ray and the Cobras, Robert Plant, Wanda Jackson and ZZ Top’s Billy Gibbons.
 Always packed, the 200-capacity space is the spot for intimate, electric evenings.

 6. Pease Park